hr21don/hr21don/README.md

 <a href="#"><img width="100%" height="auto" src="https://media.giphy.com/media/fV0oSDsZ4UgdW/giphy.gif" height="50px"/></a>

 <h1 align="center">Hi there, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, Im Helitha Rupasinghe ❤️ </h1>
+<h3 align="center">A passionate frontend developer in the UK</h3>

 ## 🙋‍♂️ About Me
 - 🔭 I’m currently working on creating my own API for newsletter marketing.
-- 🌱 I’m currently learning NodeJS which is the tool to use for faster back-end development.
+- 🌱 I’m currently learning NodeJS which is the tool to use for faster back-end development alongside learning react to devleop the front-end.
-- 👯 I’m looking to collaborate on React.Js.
+- 👯 I’m looking to collaborate on React.Js projects.
-- 🤔 I’m looking for help with React.JS.
+- 🤔 I’m looking to contribute to as many React.JS projects as possible.
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me: [Get In Touch](H_R@helitharupasinghe.com)
 - 😄 Pronouns: He/ Him